abdull6771/Complete-Medical-Chatbot-with-LLMs-LangChain-Pinecone/README.md

 ### Scalability
 - Add caching for common queries
-- Implement database for conversation history
+- Implement a database for conversation history
 - Use CDN for static assets
 - Monitor API usage and costs